opendatateam/udata/docs/installation.md

 drwxr-xr-x 9 udata udata 4096 Jun 23 05:50 udata
 ```

-You can now log into this account to install uData:
+You can now log into this account to install udata:

 ```shell
 $ su - udata